Why Short-Chain Fatty Acids Are Key To Gut & Overall Health, Plus How To Get More

-You see, fiber isn't just "in one end and out the other" as we'd once been taught.
-Instead, prebiotic fiber—which boosts the healthy bacteria that are already living in your gut—reaches the colon and sends our probiotic bacteria into an absolute feeding frenzy.
+You see, fiber isn't just "in one end and out the other" as we were once taught.
+Instead, prebiotic fiber—which supports the healthy bacteria that are already living in your gut—reaches the colon and sends our probiotic bacteria into an absolute feeding frenzy.
 Jonesin' for their favorite food, probiotics go to town, and what results is postbiotic short-chain fatty acids.

 You've heard of prebiotics and probiotics, but did you realize that the entire point of these is to make postbiotics, or SCFAs?
-These underrated byproducts of fiber fermentation have been shown to have anti-inflammatory properties and loads of other health benefits in the gut and beyond.
+These underrated byproducts of fiber fermentation have been shown to support a healthy inflammatory response throughout the body and loads of other health benefits in the gut and beyond.